slotdawg/contributing/atom-conf/atom-conf.rst

 .. figure:: images/4c.png

-By clicking on the Stage All text (top rightcorner), all actions are to be commited.
+By clicking on the Stage All text (top right corner), all actions are to be committed.
 Now you can select the one you don't want, by selecting them and right-click and select **Discard Changes**.

 .. figure:: images/4d.png
   :width: 400px